samkreter/Distributed-Vector-Distance-Calculator/README.md

 4. To run the program

-        mpirun -n [number of spawns] ./main [value for k] [filePath] [name of cmp vector]
+        mpirun -n [number of spawns] ./main [value for k]

+5. Once executed you will be prompted to enter the location of the folder containing the data files.

-5. The top k results will be stored in results.csv in the _build directory
+6. The top k results will be stored in results.csv in the _build directory

+*right now an arbitrary search vector is being used